ReedTheCode/ABCUCourseLookup/README.md

 In the scenario the institution required an application capable of loading course data from a file and allowing users to interactively retrieve and view course information.

-The application presents a menu that allows the user to:
+The application presents a CLI menu that allows the user to:
 <ul>
   <li>Load course data from a file</li>
   <li>Display an alphanumeric list of all Computer Science courses</li>